 Diesel-powered backup systems

-According to Alan Schurr, Chief Commercial Officer of Enchanted Rock, backup systems typically rely on diesel power as the primary solution.
+According to Allan Schurr, Chief Commercial Officer of Enchanted Rock, backup systems typically rely on diesel power as the primary solution.
 Generators and other units have historically been designed to use diesel as fuel and have been able to be staged anywhere needed.
 However, as the world has transitioned to a clean energy demand, diesel use has come into question.

 Enchanted Rock has served its customers since 2006, but its current strategic direction did not take hold until 2009 after Hurricane Ike.
 The destruction caused fortified the need to develop a solution for severely damaged infrastructure.